rfabbri/vase-multiview-3d-curve-dataset/README.md

 ## Files

 ```
-images/      the original images from DTU robot dataset for this scene
+images/      the original images for scene 40 from DTU robot feature dataset

 cameras/